 Other researchers have focused on modeling the observed data using parametric or semiparametric approaches \citep{zeng2011estimating, chen2013estimating}.
-However, they usually rely on strong assumptions, like that there exists no relation between patient's prognosis and switching behavior.
-Clearly, the switching status of the units in the control group contains important post-treatment information, which is useful to characterize treatment effect heterogeneity. \citet{shao2005statistical} realized this problem and proposed a model incorporating the ``switching effect.''
-However, as pointed by \citet{white2006estimating}, in their likelihood-based inference, \citet{shao2005statistical} again assumed independence of the switching time and the survival time.
+However, they usually rely on strong assumptions, like that there exists no relation between a patient's prognosis and switching behavior.
+Clearly, the switching status of the patients in the control group contains important post-treatment information, which is useful to characterize treatment effect heterogeneity. \citet{shao2005statistical} realize this problem and propose a model incorporating the ``switching effect.''
+However, as pointed by \citet{white2006estimating}, in their likelihood-based inference, \citet{shao2005statistical} again assume independence of the switching time and the survival time.